 International Max Planck Research School for Interface Controlled Materials for Energy Conversion

-The International Max Planck Research School for Interface Controlled Materials for Energy Conversion (IMPRS-SurMat) is a structured three-year doctoral programme conducted entirely in English.
+The International Max Planck Research School for Interface Controlled Materials for Energy Conversion (IMPRS-SurMat) is a structured three-year doctoral program conducted entirely in English.
 It provides a unique combination of excellent research conditions plus an intensive and interdisciplinary teaching program.

 The research focuses on questions centered on interfaces of advanced materials.
 In this context all projects within the IMPRS-SurMat are interdisciplinary - chemists, physicists, material scientists and engineers work together and the research approach can be experimental as well as theoretical.